 - 8. Establish a funding reserve for maintenance by: - Earmarking a minimum percentage of individual public art project budgets to the reserve fund for the pieces' maintenance and conservation. (i.e. Kingston, Ontario allocates 10% of each project budget to such a fund) - Cash donations from public and private sectors in accordance to applicable municipal financial policies - Provision of an annual contribution from the municipality to the reserve fund - 9.
 Prioritize cultural amenity contributions from development approval processes, urban design and land use planning processes to fund creative placemaking and cultural spaces. - 10.
-Create a user-friendly menu of options and guidelines for the Developer Public Art Program including suggested cultural amenity contributions.
+Create a user-friendly menu of options and guidelines for the Developer Public Art Program including suggested cultural amenity contributions that may include: - public artwork - financial donations - creative and artist spaces